getodk/docs/docs/central-entities.rst

 What's available now:

-- Create an Entity with a registration form (automatically or after project manager approval)
+- Create an Entity with a registration Form (automatically or after project manager approval)
-- Use multiple different registration forms targeting the same Entity List (e.g., registration at school vs. registration at home)
+- Use multiple different registration Forms targeting the same Entity List (e.g., registration at school vs. registration at home)
-- Use Entities in one or more follow-up form
+- Use or update Entities in one or more follow-up Forms
+- Create or update Entities offline using Collect v2024.3 or later
 - Bulk create many Entities by uploading a .csv data file into an existing Entity List
 - Download Entities into Power BI, Excel, Python, and R